mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 A model/or setup whose curve is strictly above another's will be able to achieve higher throughput for a given target latency.

 To generate these curves, we vary the batch size for a fixed input length (512) and fixed output length (64), and calculate the associated latencies and throughputs.
+The batch sizes sweeped are 1,2,4,8,16,32,64.

+#### TL;DR
+Systems we benchmarked:
+- 1,2,4 x NVIDIA A100 80GB
+- 1,2,4 x NVIDIA A100 40GB
+- 1,2,4 x AMD MI250

+Input Length: 512
+Output Length: 64
+Batch Sizes Sweeped (where the system did not OOM): 1,2,4,8,16,32,64

 #### Different HW setups for MPT-7B
 ![assets](assets/Latency-vs.-Throughput,-MPT-7B-(n_input_tok=512,-n_output_tok=64).svg)
 #### Different HW setups for MPT-30B
 ![assets](assets/Latency-vs.-Throughput,-MPT-30B-(n_input_tok=512,-n_output_tok=64).svg)

-These plots show how using multiple a100s with 40GB and 80GB cards and Tensor Parallelism (TP) using `deepspeed` compare with single GPUs.
+These plots show how using multiple A100s with 40GB and 80GB cards and AMD's MI250 and Tensor Parallelism (TP) using `deepspeed` compare with single GPUs.
 Note that there are OOMs at larger batch sizes for some of the cards, so the plots present the achievable latency/throughputs for a given GPU setup.

 As expected, using more GPUs for inference increases the throughput.
 TP also allows MPT-30B to be supported across multiple A100 40G, which is not possible on a single 40G card.